 1. Market Square/Fish Market

-This central outdoor market has been around since the 1200's, providing Bergen with fresh fish and delicious meals.
+This outdoor market has been around since the 1200's, providing Bergen with fresh fish and delicious meals.
 Shortly after the Hanseatic league arrived in Bergen the market was moved to prevent the German traders from gaining to much power over the commercial trade of the city.

 Address: Torget 5, 5014 Bergen, Norway